 Thought leaders and decision-makers can take advantage of a range of Stanford Woods Institute workshops and dialogs geared toward helping them develop workable solutions to pressing environmental challenges.
 From discussions of relevant new research to neutral collaborative forums with scientists, these events provide continuing education and professional development, networking opportunities and leadership and management skills.
 Learn more...

 In addition to producing Research and Policy Briefs about solution-oriented research, Stanford Woods Institute researchers and staff are available to provide briefings and webinars on recent findings as well as ongoing research and policy trends within our seven core focal areas: Climate Change, Ecosystem Services and Conservation, Food Security, Freshwater, Oceans, Public Health and Sustainable Development.
 Woods experts can provide private briefings or speak to groups.
 To request an in-person briefing, webinar or subscription to our written Research and Policy Briefs, contact:

-Through a new office in Washington, D.C., our faculty, scholars and students will play a greater role in informing national policymakers and advising businesses, government agencies, NGOs and science boards.
-This office will provide an important presence in the nation’s capital and a venue for delivering research and programs to decision-makers.
-Learn more...
+Through Woods' office in Washington, D.C., Stanford faculty, scholars and students play a greater role in informing national policymakers and advising businesses, government agencies, NGOs and science boards.
+This office provides an important presence in the nation’s capital and a venue for delivering research and programs to decision-makers.
+Learn more..